The quantum switch is uniquely defined by its action on unitary operations

-Another interesting future direction would be to understand how the constraints of normalization would limit the possible extensions of quantum processes.
-In this work we have obtained our results simply by arguments based on positivity, but the normalization constraints for deterministic transformations or linear constraints arising from causal relations~\cite{comb3} may considerably restrict the possibilities of extending the action of processes to non-unitary operations.
+Another interesting future direction would be to understand how the constraints of normalization would limit the possible extensions of supermaps.
+In this work we have obtained our results simply by arguments based on completely CP preserving, but the normalization constraints for deterministic transformations or linear constraints arising from causal relations~\cite{comb3} may considerably restrict the possibilities of extending the action of supermaps to non-unitary CPTP maps.
 We note that, when extending lower-order operations from a restricted set of quantum states, example 5 of Ref.~\cite{extending} shows that requiring the transformation to be deterministic may be a severe constraint.
-We then expect that stronger claims may be proven by imposing that a higher-order process should be deterministic.
+We then expect that stronger claims may be proven by imposing that a supermap correspond to a deterministic transformation.

-As we show here, it is possible to strongly restrict the form of a supermap given only its action on unitary operations, and such a technique may reduce the difficulty on the analysis of the performance of higher-order quantum operation, since it is enough to perform an optimization on a restricted set of supermaps.
-We hope that questions, answers, and the methods covered in this paper contribute to our understanding on how positivity conditions restrict higher-order quantum operations and that this work paves the way for understanding the extension of general quantum processes.
+As we show here, it is possible to strongly restrict the form of a supermap given only its action on unitary CPTP maps, and such a technique may reduce the difficulty of the analysis of the performance of higher-order quantum operations, since it is enough to perform an optimization on a restricted set of CP maps.
+We hope that questions, answers, and methods covered in this paper contribute to our understanding of how positivity conditions restrict higher-order quantum operations and that this work paves the way for understanding the extension of general supermaps.